 Rossport to Hattie Cove:

-10 Day Sea Kayak Training Expedition
+10 Day Sea Kayak Expedition – Self Catered

 Discover the rugged landscapes that inspired the Group of Seven on a self-supported sea kayak expedition along Lake Superior’s iconic north shore.